eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/topics_panel.rst

 .. _topics_panel:

 #####################
-Topics Explorer |Pro|
+Topics Panel |Pro|
 #####################

-The *Topics Explorer* is a panel in the left sidebar that gives you a topic-centered view of the DDS network.
+The *Topics Panel* is a panel in the left sidebar that gives you a topic-centered view of the DDS network.
 It lists every topic discovered across all active monitors in one place and lets you filter, inspect, and act on topics without having to navigate through the entity hierarchy.

 .. _topics_panel_location:

-Accessing the Topics Explorer
+Accessing the Topics Panel
 ==============================

-The Topics Explorer is opened from the vertical icon bar on the far left of the application window.
-The bar contains five icons stacked top to bottom: the main entity explorer, the Topics Explorer |topic_icon|, alerts, status, and issues.
-Click the |topic_icon| icon to open the Topics Explorer.
+The Topics Panel is opened from the vertical icon bar on the far left of the application window.
+The bar contains five icons stacked top to bottom: the main entity explorer, the Topics Panel |topic_icon|, alerts, status, and issues.
+Click the |topic_icon| icon to open the Topics Panel.
 It appears in the left sidebar between the main entity monitoring panel and the alerts panel.
-Clicking the same icon again while the sidebar is already showing the Topics Explorer collapses the sidebar.
+Clicking the same icon again while the sidebar is already showing the Topics Panel collapses the sidebar.

 .. _topics_panel_layout: